This Step: Practice Driving

 - Your number of passengers must not exceed the number of seat belts in a vehicle if you are younger than 18 years old

-You are also subject to a mandatory license suspension lasting 90 days if you accumulate 6 or more points, or if you're convicted of a single high-speed violation (driving 26 miles per hour or more over the speed limit).
+You are also subject to a mandatory license suspension lasting 90 days if you accumulate 6 points or more, or if you're convicted of a single high-speed violation (driving 26 MPH or more over the speed limit).

 B) Get Parent or Guardian Certification of Practice Completion